timm/shortr/docs/notes.md

+age of massh ups. long supply chains of code X depending on code y on code z. changed the way we think about coding.
+MIT changed its first year subject to stop looking deeping and instead went to mash up. we end up wu with nsrat's supply chain exposures. or long build times. or siatuations where one peron pulling a 3 line package can (at least, temporarily) break the internet.

+been templted. in enironemtns that remward and promote impressive technical accomplishmnet, the idea that pirrmive looking apps can be qucly wired together, is certainly appelaing. and many start seeing that wiring together as itsself a productiviity advantage and start processing scirting or meta-level tools to sped up that wiing system (e.g. punlish compoentns as types that now the types of their oo, offer a visual programming environemtn where anything can be wited nto anything else via a GUI, provided the types being produced by the upstream thing match the types required as input by the downstream thing.

+but instead of wiring together large assemblies,s perhaps we need to be looking for synthesis and simplification across our code base. another way to use a prior code base is to treat it like the results of an experiment. that work found out of ABCDEF.. that AB and DE was most useful. also, looking over AB and DE we can see a way toregactor them both sich that we can do both, in  less code.
+"THe best answer is the one that destroys the question" said Susan Sontag and perhaps she was writing.
+Perhaps old code shuld be viewed as a corpse that we, as code scavnegers, pick over looking for the tastiest morsels.

+Just to be clear, constantly reviewing and refactoring old code into new, simpler, systems is not recommended in hfast pasced environments when all that matters is getting a product out the door in order to generate the cash flow that lets us live another day.
+But perhaps, sometimes, it is useful to sit back and calm down and reflect to see what we've learned from the past to simplify the future.

+For the reader who is feeling  calm and reflective today, we offer the following.

 but the best way. no best way. albert. but at least a quick way o(log(N)) initial ass uitable to define. refuce a larger slace to smaelr space of options. or run as a postoorcessor to simplify some other more complex inference. or as inspiration for research "X works in shortr... soulf that work better if..." and then we cangt\and better shortr 2.0